 Civita di Bagnoregio was originally founded by Etruscans 2.500 years ago!
 The city at the time was formed only by a group of houses and where the modern Civita stands, there was the acropolis with a temple and a forum, core of civil and religious life of the whole town.
 Where Bagnoreggio stand now, there used to be the inhabited area of Rota.

-Enclosed between to rivers, Rio Chiaro and Rio Torbido, surrounded and protected by Valley of Calanchi, this small upland was placed in an absolutely strategic position.
-In addition, the close mouth of river Tiber consituted an important commercial and communication way.
+Enclosed between to rivers, Rio Chiaro and Rio Torbido, surrounded and protected by Valle dei Calanchi, this small upland was placed in an absolutely strategic position.
+In addition, the close source of the Tiber river has represented an important commercial and communication way.

-Etruscans already knew about the seismic instability of this area and built some structures aimed to protect the village from earthquakes, containing rivers and building drainage channels for a better flow of raiwater.
-Romans, in turn, restarted the works but ater them, their works were disregarded and the area fell soon in decay and it was finally abandoned.
+Etruscans already knew about the seismic instability of this area and built some structures aimed to protect the village from earthquakes, containing rivers and building drainage channels for a better flow of rainwater.
+Romans, in turn, restarted the works but later them, their works were disregarded and the area fell soon in decay and it was finally abandoned.

 To make things worst, the tuff hill where Civita stands is mine-strewn at its base by continuos erosion caused both by the action of two streams and by rain and wind.
 Civita is slowly and inexorably crumbling.
 It is no coincidence that writer Bonaventura Tecchi described it as "the town that is dying".

 The wonderful village of Civita di Bagnoregio is today a very small town center where time seems to have stopped.
-It can only be reached by foot, walking along a concrete bridge built for the few citizens that remain here and for tourists coming to visit it from all over the world.
+It can only be reached by foot, walking along a concrete bridge built for the few citizens that live here and for tourists coming from all over the world.

 WHAT TO SEE IN CIVITA DI BAGNOREGIO?

 As already mentioned, to get to the village of Civita you must cross the suspension bridge of 300 metres linking it to Bagnoregio.
-Arm yourself with a camera because at every step you will be faced with breath-taking views!
+Be ready to take pictures, because at every step you will be faced with breath-taking views!

-Once you cross the bridge, the first important monument that you will find is Porta San Maria, surmounted by a pair of lions grabbing two human heads, symbol of the despots defeated by the inhabitants of Bagnoreggio
+Once you cross the bridge, the first important monument is Porta San Maria, surmounted by a pair of lions grabbing two human heads, symbol of the despots defeated by the inhabitants of Bagnoregio.

-Up ahead, via San Maria widens into the main square, where you can admire the Romanesque church of San Donato restored in the sixteenth century.
+Up ahead, via San Maria leads to the main square, where you can admire the Romanesque church of San Donato restored in the sixteenth century.
 Here are kept very interesting works, like the wonderful fifteenth-century wooden Crucifix by the school of Donatello, and a fresco by the school of Perugino.

 The Renaissance buildings of Colesanti, Bocca and Alemanni stand out in the tiny alleys with the typical low-rise houses with small balconies and little ladders, typical of Medieval architecture.

-You will surely not run out of things to do here in Civita.
-We underline the small Museum Antica Civitas, built inside a residence and the grotto of San Bonaventure, an old chamber tomb digged into the sheer tuff wall, named after Friar Bonaventure of Bagnoregio (1217-1274) biographer of St. Francis of Assisi.
+There is no shortage of things to do here in Civita.
+You can go to the small Museum Antica Civitas, built inside a residence and to the grotto of San Bonaventure, an old chamber tomb digged into the sheer tuff wall, named after Friar Bonaventure of Bagnoregio (1217-1274) biographer of St. Francis of Assisi.